vendu/vaaja/usr/games/mjolnir/doc/INTRODUCTION.md

 The dungeon levels consist of procedurally generated rooms and walls generated procedurally, somewhat pseudo-randomly, to guarantee a unique experience every game.

+Your quests in the dungeons include a digital bank robbery or two.
+You'll also meet plenty of demons and other hostile enemies to combat with in the dungeons.

 # Level 10 - Oracle